Manishearth/manishearth.github.io/source/_posts/2021-02-22-integrating-rust-and-c-plus-plus-in-firefox.markdown

  [autocxx]: https://github.com/google/autocxx

- _Thanks to Adam Perry, Adrian Taylor, Nika Layzell, and Tyler Mandry for reviewing drafts of this post_
+ _Thanks to Adam Perry, Adrian Taylor, katie martin, Nika Layzell, and Tyler Mandry for reviewing drafts of this post_